-Virtual class sizes need to be smaller
+Tip 1: Virtual class sizes need to be smaller

 Typically, in-person classes have 30 students in school.
 In our in-person summer camps, we only have 12 students in each camp.
 When teaching hands-on STEAM programs, the lower ratios give teachers more individual time with students.

-But when teaching online, teachers can’t walk around the classroom as easily to answer questions and see when students need help.
-There are features in video conference software programs that allow students to raise their hand, but kids don’t naturally remember to do this when they have a problem.
+But when teaching online, teachers can’t walk around the classroom as easy to answer questions and see when students need help.
+There are features in video conference software programs that allow students to raise their hands, but kids don’t naturally remember to do this when they have a problem.
 Teachers have to observe the virtual classroom when kids are learning how to complete tasks and step-in when needed.
 This requires teachers to use probing questions to determine how each student is progressing.

 Walking around an in-person room, we can find out how students are doing fairly easily.
 However, online, it takes more time, so we need to have smaller class sizes to create the same experience that a larger in-person program would offer.
 This past summer, we limited our virtual summer camps to 5 students per camp.

-Zoom is here today; Google Meet on the horizon
+Tip 2: Zoom is here today; Google Meet on the horizon

 There are SO MANY video conferencing software programs out there.
 But the ones that most students and teachers are comfortable with are Zoom and Google Meet, with Microsoft Teams in a distant 3rd place.